-The program provides one meal and two snacks in the course of a curriculum day.
+The program provides one meal and two snacks during a curriculum day.
 The program does not offer tooth brushing or gum cleaning as a designated activity.
 It is acceptable if children choose to independently practice oral hygiene.
 Therefore, oral hygiene practices are to be implemented in the child's home.